ShannonDescriptors/ComparisonBeweenDescriptors/README.md

 Description
 -----------
 Shannon entropy framework has been demonstrated as an efficient descriptor for regression-type machine learning problem using MLP-based deep neural networks as well as general machine learning models.
-In this specific case, we scale up the Shannon entropy-based descriptors (SEF) to model and predict the following: (i) BEI (Ligand Binding Efficiency Index) values of molecules or ligands of different target IDs from ChEMBL, (ii) provide kNN baseline model predictions of the respective datasets corresponding to the target IDs and (iii) compare applicability and performance of Morgan Fingerprint, SEF, SHED descriptors and their combinations across MLP-based deep neural networks and random forest-based general machine learning models.
+In this specific case, we scale up the Shannon entropy-based descriptors (SEF) to model and predict the following: (i) BEI (Ligand Binding Efficiency Index), pChEMBL and LogP values of molecules or ligands of different target IDs from ChEMBL, (ii) provide kNN baseline model predictions of the respective datasets corresponding to the target IDs and (iii) compare applicability and performance of Morgan Fingerprint, SEF, SHED descriptors and their combinations across MLP-based deep neural networks and random forest-based general machine learning models.
 The specific objectives of the codes are described in the Notes section below.
 The basic dataset has been provided in the repository in the form of .csv files.

 Usage
 -----